How Hard are Coding Bootcamps?

 Review the jobs report to see how many students get jobs, how long it takes to obtain a job, the average starting salary, and if the students find jobs in their target fields.

-At Flatiron School, 86% of students who graduated or were scheduled to graduate in calendar year 2019* landed roles in their field, including those who took the course on campus and online.
+At Flatiron School, 86% of students who graduated or were scheduled to graduate in the calendar year 2019* landed roles in their field, including those who took the course on campus and online.
 The average starting pay for U.S. campus graduates was $74,962**.
 This is for job-seeking graduates who accepted a full-time salaried job during the reported period and disclosed their compensation.

 - Check on financing options